LysanderT/Modbus-Client-App/README.md

 # Modbus Client App
 ---
-A cross-platform implementation for modbus client/master used for testing/simulating modbus server/host
+Modbus Client App is a robust and cross-platform implementation for modbus master to test modbus server.

-Given that there is currently no open-source & cross-platform Modbus client software available online (either not free or can only be running on Windows), I plan to implement one with minimal dependencies (Qt library or QSerialport module).
+Given that there is currently no open-source & cross-platform Modbus client software with GUI available online (either not free or can only be running on Windows), I implemented one with minimal dependencies (Qt library).

 ## Developing Process